Jablonec nad Jizerou

 Jablonec nad Jizerou (Jablonetz an der Iser) is a town in Semily District in the Liberec Region of the Czech Republic.
 It has about 1,600 inhabitants.
+The town proper is located on the Jizera River in the Giant Mountains Foothills.
+The most important monument is the timbered watermill Janata's Mill, which is protected as a national cultural monument.

 Administrative division

 Jablonec nad Jizerou consists of 11 municipal parts (in brackets population according to the 2021 census):